hazelcast/hazelcast/hazelcast-documentation/src/MR-Essentials.md

 ### MapReduce Essentials

-This section will give a deeper insight on the MapReduce pattern and help to understand the semantics behind the different MapReduce phases and how they are implemented in Hazelcast.
+This section will give a deeper insight on the MapReduce pattern and helps you understand the semantics behind the different MapReduce phases and how they are implemented in Hazelcast.

-In addition to this, there are hints in the sections which compare Hadoop and Hazelcast MapReduce implementation to help adopters with Hadoop background to quickly get familiar with their new target.
+In addition to this, the following sections compare Hadoop and Hazelcast MapReduce implementations to help adopters with Hadoop backgrounds to quickly get familiar with Hazelcast MapReduce.

 #### MapReduce Workflow Example

-Below flowchart demonstrates a basic workflow of the already mentioned word count example (distributed occurrences analysis).
-From left to right, it iterates over all entries of a data structure (in this case an IMap).
-In the mapping phase, it splits the sentence in single words and emits a key-value pair per word with the word as a key and 1 as the value.
-In the next phase, values are collected (grouped) and transported to their corresponding reducers where they are eventually reduced to a single key-value pair with the value as the number of occurrences of the word.
-As the last step, the different reducer results are grouped up to the final result and returned to the requester.
+The flowchart below demonstrates the basic workflow of the word count example (distributed occurrences analysis) mentioned in the [MapReduce section](#mapreduce).
+From left to right, it iterates over all the entries of a data structure (in this case an IMap).
+In the mapping phase, it splits the sentence into single words and emits a key-value pair per word: the word is the key, 1 is the value.
+In the next phase, values are collected (grouped) and transported to their corresponding reducers, where they are eventually reduced to a single key-value pair, the value being the number of occurrences of the word.
+At the last step, the different reducer results are grouped up to the final result and returned to the requester.

 ![](images/mapreduce_workflow_small.png)

 In pseudo code, the corresponding map and reduce function would look like the following.
-Hazelcast code example will be shown in the next section.
+A Hazelcast code example will be shown in the next section.

 ```plain
 map( key:String, document:String ):Void ->